-To detect levels of Rlc1-HA fusion and/or its phosphorylation status, fission yeast cultures were grown in YES-Glucose or YES-Glycerol as described above, and 10 ml samples were collected and precipitated with TCA [71].
-Protein extracts were resolved in 15% SDS-PAGE gels, transferred to nitrocellulose blotting membranes, and immunoblotted with a mouse monoclonal anti-HA antibody (clone 12CA5; Roche, 11 583 816 001, RRID:AB_514505).
-Rabbit monoclonal anti-PSTAIR (anti-Cdc2; Sigma-Aldrich, 06-923, RRID:AB_310302) was used for loading control.
-Immunoreactive bands were revealed, respectively, with anti-mouse (Abcam, ab205719, RRID:AB_2755049), and anti-rabbit HRP-conjugated secondary antibodies (Abcam, ab205718, RRID:AB_2819160), and the ECL system (GE-Healthcare, RPN2106).
-For detection of Pak1-GFP and Pak2-3GFP fusions, the TCA-precipitated protein extracts were resolved in 6% SDS-PAGE gels, transferred to nitrocellulose membranes, and incubated with a mouse monoclonal anti-GFP antibody (Roche, 11 814 460 001, RRID:AB_390913), and anti-cdc2 (PSTAIR), as a loading control.
-To determine For3-3GFP and For3(DAD)-2GFP levels, total protein extracts from exponentially growing cultures were obtained under native conditions with lysis buffer (20 mM Tris-HCl pH 8.0, 2 mM EDTA, 100 mM NaCl, and 0.5% NP-40, plus a protease inhibitor cocktail).
-Proteins were resolved in 6% SDS-PAGE gels and transferred to Hybond-ECL membranes.
-For3-GFP fusions were detected with a mouse monoclonal anti-GFP antibody (Roche), with anti-cdc2 (PSTAIR) as a loading control.
-In all cases the immunoreactive bands were revealed with anti-mouse or anti-rabbit HRP-conjugated secondary antibodies and the ECL system.
+To determine the level of Rlc1-GFP fusion and/or its phosphorylation status, 10 ml samples of fission yeast cultures were collected and precipitated with TCA [71].
+Protein extracts were resolved on 12% SDS-PAGE gels containing 30μM Phos-tagTM acrylamide (Wako, AAL-107), transferred to nitrocellulose blotting membranes, and immunoblotted with a mouse monoclonal anti-GFP antibody (Roche, 11 814 460 001, RRID:AB_390913).
+Rabbit monoclonal anti-PSTAIR (anti-Cdc2; Sigma-Aldrich, 06-923, RRID:AB_310302) was used as a loading control.
+Immunoreactive bands were detected using anti-mouse (Abcam, ab205719, RRID:AB_2755049), and anti-rabbit HRP-conjugated secondary antibodies (Abcam, ab205718, RRID:AB_2819160), and the ECL system (GE-Healthcare, RPN2106).
+For the detection of Pak1-GFP, Pak2-3GFP, For3-3GFP and For3(DAD)-2GFP fusions, protein extracts obtained after TCA-precipitation (Pak1-GFP and Pak2-3GFP fusions) or under native conditions (For3-3GFP and For3(DAD)-2GFP fusions) were resolved on 6% SDS-PAGE gels, transferred to Hybond-ECL membranes, and incubated with a mouse monoclonal anti-GFP antibody (Roche) and anti-cdc2 (PSTAIR) as a loading control.
+In all cases, the immunoreactive bands were revealed using anti-mouse or anti-rabbit HRP-conjugated secondary antibodies and the ECL system.
+Detection of Sty1 phosphorylation and total protein levels in strains expressing a genomic Sty1-HA fusion was performed exactly as described in [25].
+Dual phosphorylation of Sty1 was detected using a rabbit polyclonal anti-phospho-p38 antibody (Cell Signaling, 9211, RRID:AB_331641).
+Total Sty1 was detected in S. pombe extracts using a mouse monoclonal anti-HA antibody (12CA5, Roche).
+Immunoreactive bands were detected using anti-mouse or anti-rabbit HRP-conjugated secondary antibodies (Abcam) and the ECL system.

-To detect Sty1 phosphorylation and total protein levels in strains expressing a genomic Sty1-HA fusion[25], cell samples of 5 ml were collected at the indicated times and immediately centrifuged for 20 s at 3200 rpm/4ºC.
-The cell pellets were resuspended in 1 ml of ice-cold buffer (10 mM NaPO4, 0.5 mM EDTA pH 7.5), transferred to 1.5 ml tubes, centrifuged at 13000 rpm/4˚C, and stored at 80ºC until further processing.
-Cell lysis was achieved in a FastPrep instrument after mixing the cell pellets with pre-chilled 0.5 mm glass beads to −20ºC with ice-cold lysis buffer (20 mM Tris-HCl pH 8.0, 2 mM EDTA, 100 mM NaCl, and 0.5% NP-40 and containing a protease inhibitor cocktail) (Sigma Aldrich, P8340).
-The cell lysates were clarified by centrifugation at 13000 rpm/4°C for 5 min, and the protein extracts were resolved in 12% SDS-PAGE gels and transferred to nitrocellulose membranes.
-Dual phosphorylation of Sty1 was detected employing a rabbit polyclonal anti-phospho-p38 antibody (Cell Signaling, 9211, RRID:AB_331641).
-Total Sty1 was detected in S. pombe extracts with mouse monoclonal anti-HA antibody (12CA5, Roche).
-Immunoreactive bands were revealed with anti-mouse or anti-rabbit HRP-conjugated secondary antibodies (Abcam), and the ECL system.